kernelci/kernelci-project/kernelci.org/content/en/docs/org/members.md

 developer community and organizations joining as members.

-Learn how your organization can contribute to the project now by [sending us an email](mailto:kernelci-members@groups.io?subject=KernelCI%20membership%20information%20request).
+Learn how your organization can contribute to the project now by [sending us an email](mailto:kernelci-members@groups.io?subject=KernelCI%20membership%20information%20request), or join the project directly through the [Linux Foundation LFX website](http://joinnow.platform.linuxfoundation.org/?project=kernelci).

-Below is a list of the current members of the project.
+Below are the current members of the project.

 ## Premium Members
 <div class="container">